 a.
 Motion for Overage Course Policy Change — Pamela Riney-Kerhberg

-Item 4 was reworded to remove “under no circumstances”.
+Item 4 was reworded to remove “under no circumstances.”
 Discussion: Deb sent to AESHM and Education for review.
 The options provided cover most circumstances.
 One department felt that a completed degree should be considered for use regardless of the time elapsed.
 A motion was made to approve.
 All in favor, none opposed, no abstensions.
 10-0.

 There is a need to establish procedures for approvals of items that need to go to PLAC.
 Strand will notify Holger of items voted on for approval and he will get approval from the Provost or President as appropriate.